dekuNukem/traffic-cone-film-scanning/README.md

 * Enter **magnified view** with focus peaking

-* Push rear thumbwheel on Fuji XT4, look up how to do it on yours.
+* On Fuji X-T4, push the rear thumbwheel.
+Look up how to do it on yours.

 * Find a sharp area on the negative

+* Adjust focus ring. **Try not to apply too much downward pressure**.

-* Adjust focus until you achieve **maximum amount of "sparkles"**
+* Until you achieve **maximum amount of "sparkles"**

 ![Alt text](images/focus.gif)